 The regional names for Mustard seeds

-Across the world it is called in different names.
+Across the world, it is called by different names.
 Kadugu in Tamil, Avalu in Telugu, and Rai in Hindi.

 The history of mustard seeds